-Are you prepared for questions like 'Describe your experience with setting a product pricing strategy.' and similar?
+Are you prepared for questions like 'How do you keep your team motivated during a challenging product cycle?' and similar?
 We've collected 40 interview questions for you to prepare for your next Product Management interview.

 In one of my previous roles, I worked on a SaaS product where we migrated from a one-size-fits-all pricing model to a tiered pricing strategy based on user needs and usage levels.
 The first step in this journey was conducting an exhaustive analysis of our customer usage data to understand which features were essential for different user groups.